-Branding sets up from the very early stages of a new project all related to marketing, designing, communication, and even human resources.
+Branding is set up from the very early stages of a new project, all related to marketing, designing, communication, and even human resources.
 Also, branding influences every component of the organization, from human resources to the quality of the product or the service you offer.

-By defining your brand identity you define your way to communicate with the world, differentiate yourself from your competition, and create a brand experience that encourages people to engage with you.
-If you want your brand to succeed and thrive in the future, you need to build a brand identity that accurately conveys your essence and is flexible enough to evolve with you.
+As Neil Patel says, by defining your brand identity, you define your way of communicating with the world, differentiate yourself from your competition, and create a brand experience that encourages people to engage with you.
+If you want your brand to succeed and thrive in the future, you must build a brand identity that accurately conveys your essence and is flexible enough to evolve with you.

-Depending on your company’s goals, your needs may be more expansive, but a basic brand identity includes certain brand assets.
+Depending on your company’s goals, your needs may be more expansive, but an essential brand identity includes certain brand assets.
 When considering what are branding assets, you understand how a brand in strategically positioned and built.

 - Design System;